CORNELIA W. CONANT (Hamilton, NY. Feb. 12, 1834 – NYC April 4, 1919)

-In 1894, she was a member of the Brooklyn Art Club Committee.
-She exhibited at the Brooklyn Art Association and at the National Academy of Design.
+In 1894, she was on the membership Department of the paintings committee of the Brooklyn Institute of Arts and Sciences.
+She showed works at the Brooklyn Art Association and the National Academy of Design.

 Her painting The End of the Story was included in the 1905 book “Women painters of the world”.